ldoblies/ijsoniq/README.md

 ijsoniq
 =======

-js module that implements JSONiq update primitives on top of IndexedDB, as well as PUL normalization/composition.
+js module that implements JSONiq update primitives on top of IndexedDB, as well as PUL operators normalization, composition and inversion.